Imagine a place far away from mainstream Japan and that’s what Rishiri Island and Rebun Island are.

-In the 2 main ports of the island are the bigger fishing boats that head out to deeper sea.
+In the two main ports of the island are the bigger fishing boats that head out to deeper sea.
 Take a walk down the docks and eat some fresh seafood.

-You will come across laid back parks with the typical Japanese style.
+You will come across laid back parks in the typical Japanese style.

 The first glimpse of Mount Rishiri coming in on the ferry.

 One of the delights about travelling in Japan is the hot spring baths you will find.
 There’s one on Rishiri that’s perfect.
 You can’t take photos inside the onsen as everyone is naked so imagine this.